-This month we welcome Archbishop Christopher Prowse as he assumes the reins of our local Church and its mission.
+This month we welcome Archbishop Christopher Prowse as he assumes the reins of our local Church assumes the reins of our local Church and its mission.
 We thank Mgr John Woods for his leadership and support whilst awaiting this new appointment.

-The Installation Mass will highlight the local, national and international nature of Church.
+The Installation Mass will highlight the local, national and international nature of the Church.
 Similarly, school communities from across the Archdiocese gathered in October to celebrate and support Mission at this year's Mass for Mission to Children.
 Fr Julian Wellspring presided and Natalie Zarb, a teacher at Good Shepherd Primary in Amaroo, shared with students, teachers and CEO staff about World Youth Day in Rio, her mission immersion in Chile and the universal nature of the Church and mission.